Skip to Content

 Hands Off.
 Use a pastry cutter or two forks to work in the butter.
 Don’t use your hands.
 The heat from your hands will warm the butter and your biscuits will not be fluffy.

 Cold Butter.
 Keep it cold until you need it.
-Cold butter cut into cubes or diced will make amazing biscuits.
+Cold butter cut into cubes or diced will make flakey honey biscuits.

 Preheat your oven.
 Don’t skip this step.
 A hot oven causes the pieces of cold butter to burst in the dough and expand which creates a fluffy, flaky biscuit.

 Go easy on the dough.
-Don’t over mix the dough because over mixing can cause a flat and dry biscuit.
+For tender biscuits, don’t over mix the dough.
+Over mixing can cause a flat and dry biscuit.

 More Biscuit Recipes You Will Love